locationtech/geomesa/docs/user/spark/jupyter.rst

 ------------------

 The `Vegas`_ library may be used with GeoMesa, Spark, and Toree in Jupyter to plot quantitative data.
-The ``geomesa-jupyter-vegas`` module builds a shaded JAR containing all of the dependencies needed to run Vegas in Jupyter+Toree.
+The ``geomesa-spark-jupyter-vegas`` module builds a shaded JAR containing all of the dependencies needed to run Vegas in Jupyter+Toree.
 This module must be built from source, using the ``vegas`` profile:

 .. code-block:: bash

-    $ mvn clean install -Pvegas -pl geomesa-jupyter/geomesa-jupyter-vegas
+    $ mvn clean install -Pvegas -pl geomesa-spark/geomesa-spark-jupyter-vegas

-This will build ``geomesa-jupyter-vegas_2.11-$VERSION.jar`` in the ``target`` directory of the module, and should be added to the list of JARs in the ``jupyter toree install`` command described in :ref:`jupyter_configure_toree`:
+This will build ``geomesa-spark-jupyter-vegas_2.11-$VERSION.jar`` in the ``target`` directory of the module, and should be added to the list of JARs in the ``jupyter toree install`` command described in :ref:`jupyter_configure_toree`:

 .. code-block:: bash

-    jars="$jars,file:///path/to/geomesa-jupyter-vegas_2.11-$VERSION.jar"
+    jars="$jars,file:///path/to/geomesa-spark-jupyter-vegas_2.11-$VERSION.jar"
     # then continue with "jupyter toree install" as before

 To use Vegas within Jupyter, load the appropriate libraries and a displayer: